 - Obtain common law rights by virtue of reputation which can be applied to any location where the mark is known to be in use

 Yes.
 Your business competitors can attack your trademark on the basis of non-use.
 Non-use is a valid ground for cancellation.

 You may register words, devices, names, 3-dimensional shapes, sounds, slogans, motion, holograms, and trade dress.
 Colours are only registrable if these are applied to specific shapes.

-- Publication – The particulars of the application are made accessible to the public and online.
+- Publication – The particulars of the application are made accessible to the public online.
 Particulars include name and address of applicant, the actual mark, application date and number, priority claim, goods/services, date of first use and trademark representation.

 - Examination – Authorities will examine the applicant’s compliance to requirements.
-The mark will also be inspected based on its clarity, descriptiveness, distinctiveness, deceptiveness, conflict with earlier application, and other criteria that may apply.
+The mark will also be inspected based on its clarity, descriptiveness, distinctiveness, deceptiveness, conflict with earlier applications, and other criteria that may apply.

 - Prosecution –While the application is pending, the applicant obtains the right to use the home filing date for priority purposes.